peas-vr/v2s/README.md

 ## Usage
 ### Windows
-1. Place v2s.exe into a folder.
+1. Place v2s.exe into a folder
-2. Place movie files with supported extensions into the same folder.
+2. Place movie files with supported extensions into the same folder
-3. Run v2s.exe.
+3. Run v2s.exe

 All files will be batch processed and all original files will be placed into a folder called `originals`.
 All processed sprite sheets will be placed into a folder called `spritesheets`.